Canadensis is a magical botanic place where visitors can enrich their lives with unique learning experiences that excite and stimulate the senses.

 He has participated on several juries dealing with design and public art and continues to be involved in his community.
 Contributing to the enhancement of the quality of life of his community has been his lifelong passion.

-She had a prestigious career with IBM Canada Limited, LGS Group and Industrial-Life Technical Services Inc. Ms. Oaks is the past Chair of CBGS, the Ottawa Art Gallery, High Performance Computing Ontario, Le Cercle universitaire d’Ottawa and a past Vice-Chair of Innovation Ontario Corporation.
+She had a prestigious career with IBM Canada Limited, LGS Group, and Industrial-Life Technical Services Inc. Ms. Oaks is the past Chair of CBGS, the Ottawa Art Gallery, High Performance Computing Ontario, and Le Cercle universitaire d’Ottawa and a past Vice-Chair of Innovation Ontario Corporation.

-An Ottawa native, Jean Carr graduated with a degree Mathematics and a Masters in Business Administration (MBA).
+An Ottawa native, Jean Carr graduated with a degree in mathematics and a Master’s in Business Administration (MBA).
 Jean had a rich career through successive promotions in software sales and marketing, and retired as Chief Executive Officer (CEO) of an asset tracking company.
-Having held positions based in Ottawa, San Francisco and Paris, he has gained rare on-the-ground experience in gaining market share in many international markets.
+Having held positions based in Ottawa, San Francisco, and Paris, he has gained rare on-the-ground experience in international markets.

-His volunteer works over the years includes being on the board of the Canadian Fallen Firefighters Foundation and, for many years, advisor to local high tech start up companies, some of which have grown into multi-million dollar businesses providing good jobs in Ottawa.
+His volunteer works over the years includes being on the board of the Canadian Fallen Firefighters Foundation and, for many years, advisor to local high tech start up companies, some of which have grown to provide good jobs in Ottawa.

 Born and raised in Ottawa, Christiane studied environmental sciences at McGill University and completed her law degree at Queen’s University.
 Christiane is now a lawyer in the Business Law Department of Gowling WLG’s Ottawa office.
 Her legal practice focuses on commercial and corporate governance work.
 Christiane advises a wide range of clients, and in particular, not-for-profit corporations, on matters relating to corporate governance, corporate structure and directorial duties.